enjoyEC

 Display

-Although no HD display was used here, this fact is not too tragic for a display with only 4.5 inches (according to CPU-Z only 4.08 inches).
-Despite the numerically low resolution of 960×540 pixels, the display looks sharp.
-Individual pixels are only noticeable when looking at the fonts more closely.
-According to CPU-Z, the dot density is 239dpi.
+Although no HD display was used here, this fact is no longer tragic with a display with only 4.5 inches (according to CPU-Z only 4.08 inches).
+Despite the numerically low resolution of 960x540 pixels, the display looks sharp.
+Only when you take a closer look, do you notice individual pixels, especially with fonts.
+According to CPU-Z, the point density is 239dpi.

 The displayed colors of the display are strong and the viewing angle stability is neat.